The most important email communication skills are writing clear messages, structuring emails so they are easy to scan, and replying at the right time.

 The email subject line is your message’s headline.
 A well-crafted subject line sets the stage for everything that follows.
 Keep it short, specific, and relevant.
 This helps grab the recipient’s attention immediately and encourages them to open the message.

 Avoid vague titles like “Follow-up” and instead use specific ones like “Updated Meeting Request for Thursday — Action Needed.”
-Good email communication has a clear subject line.
+Effective emails have a clear subject line, so this is one of the basic email communication skills you must work on.

 Start with a personalized greeting that reflects the level of formality appropriate for your relationship.
 A simple “Dear Mr. Lee” or “Hi Angela” can instantly establish a positive tone.